WilliamLeaver/DriverPass-SDD/README.md

 - Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design?

 The Driverpass project followed the design of a system for the client DriverPass.
-This client wanted a system that would allow users to connect with instructors that --would teach them the skill required to pass the drivers license exams.
+This client wanted a system that would allow users to connect with instructors that would teach them the skill required to pass the drivers license exams.
  - What did you do particularly well?

 I feel that my Buisness Requirements Document was the stornger part of the project.
 Using all of the information and interviews provided I put together an extensive background of the requirements put forth by DriverPass.